lolwut's Web Site

 I started playing RuneScape around October 2004, and the game was very different back then.
-I cannot believe that it's been 14 years now since I first logged on; there are now young teenagers playing what is now known as RuneScape 3 who were born after I started playing!
+I cannot believe that it's now been over 16 years since I first logged on; today there are teenagers playing what is now known as RuneScape 3 who were born after I discovered the game!

 What follows are small things here and there that I remember about my early days (which I will define as late 2004 and early 2005) on RuneScape.
 Some are personal experiences I had, while others are things I can remember about the state of the game back then.
 I hope this information might be of some interest to you.

-- The Slayer skill, despite the fact that I thought it had been added into the game before I started playing, was actually added on 26 January 2005.
+- The Slayer skill, despite my belief that it had been added into the game before I started playing, was actually added on 26 January 2005.
 I recall for a time in early 2005 that I checked the Hiscores and saw that Zezima had not yet achieved 99 Slayer.

 - When my combat level was very low and my knowledge of the game very limited, I was once auto-attacked by the level 5 highwayman between Draynor Manor and Draynor Village.
 Because his 3D model was that of a human, and because the yellow text

 Stand and deliver! appeared above his head when he attacked me, I thought that he had

 talked, and was thus another player attacking me.
 After running away, I opened my ignore list and added Highwayman to it.

 - Some of the graphics for items were different, as you can see in the table below:

 ||I could not find an old graphic, but I recall that it was whiter and had sharper corners than the new graphic.